peteratticusberg/orc/lib/coins/btc.md

 ## Usership

 Bitcoin is accepted by thousands of businesses across the globe [(src)](https://bitcoin.org/en/spend-bitcoin).
-The most popular Bitcoin exchange alone, Coinbase, has 10M+ users [(src)](https://www.coinbase.com/about?locale=en-US).
+One of the most popular Bitcoin exchanges alone, Coinbase, has 10M+ users [(src)](https://www.coinbase.com/about?locale=en-US).
 Cash settled Bitcoin futures are also available for trading on the CME and the CBOE [(src)](https://www.reuters.com/article/uk-bitcoin-futures-contracts/bitcoin-futures-contracts-at-cme-and-cboe-idUSKBN1E92K9).

 ## Release Date